cringeyburger/cinvim/README.md

             ```

       5. you can look into different settings from the official [clang-format documentation](https://clang.llvm.org/docs/ClangFormatStyleOptions.html)
+4. Set the path to your template CP file in `.../nvim/lua/plugins/+utility.lua`, then go to `line 722` or `template_file = { ... }`.
+   1. Set the location to your template file for smooth operation.
+   2. You can disable `evaluate_template_modifiers` if you do not want to use modifiers.
+For more information, visit [receive-modifiers/competitest](https://github.com/xeluxee/competitest.nvim?tab=readme-ov-file#receive-modifiers).
-4. That's it!
+5. That's it!
 You are now ready to use `CiNvim` for competitive programming.

 ### Additional Notes